Blackjack Card Counting - How To Count Cards in Blackjack

 But before you start counting cards, you should first learn how to play blackjack.
 Check out our how to play online blackjack page for a comprehensive guide.

-Origins and history of card counting
+Origins and History of Card Counting

 The history of card counting as we know it today dates back to the late 1950s and early 1960s.
 This was the post-war boom years and when Las Vegas became the epicentre of American gambling.